Wheel comes off Alonso's car during pre-season testing

 The former world champions, who are starting a new engine partnership with Renault after three troubled years with Honda, played down the incident.

-"We had a wheel-nut issue, we're fine," executive director Zak Brown said at the Circuit de Catalunya, with Alonso going back out again before the lunch break for a further four laps.
+"We had a wheel-nut issue, we're fine," executive director Zak Brown said at the Circuit de Catalunya, with Alonso going back out again before the lunch break for a further four laps, ending the day with 49 under his belt before rain limited what teams could do.

 "All the teams will have a variety of issues throughout testing, that's exactly what it's for," said the American.